 Service Provision Quality System Procedure

-Service Provision procedure reflects completion of all the requirements of ISO 9001:2015 concerning the provision of services or production of goods.
 We recommend this procedure for organizations that provide services.
 Additionally it could be used by small businesses involved in the production of goods.

 ‘Service Provision’ Process model is displayed below: